originalname51/adventure-maze-game/README.md

 The files rely heavily on int room_number(char *name); *char room_number(int) which will translate a character array room name (e.g. Wally-Room) to a number (e.g. 1).
-This amount of coupling is not ideal and int he future I would probably just
+This amount of coupling is not ideal and int he future I would probably use an enum.

 Thank you for reviewing.
 I hope you like it!